Friday, September 12, 2025

 Ann Made a New Friend

-Owner Krista owns three horses which she let Ann visit after we arrived.
+Owner Krista stables three horses which she let Ann visit towards the dinner hour after Krista brought them into the barn.
 All over Iceland, but foremost in the south, fields are full of horses that are shaggy, short of stature, and unique looking.
 The Icelandic horse breed was developed from ponies brought to Iceland by Norse settlers more than 1000 years ago.
 Centuries of selective breeding and natural selection have created a horse than thrives in the harsh conditions of Iceland.
 As protection against the harsh weather, their thick coats are not typically brushed out.

 Horses seem to be integral to life in the Icelandic countryside.
 On sheep farms all over the country, farmers still use these horses to herd sheep.
 Also we saw hundreds of recreational riders out for jaunts all over the country often on dedicated paths parallel to the road.
 The breed is also known for having unique gaits; it was an education to watch them trot and pace.